Links on Android Authority may earn us a commission. Learn more.

 Vantrue’s N2 Pro Uber records footage from the front of your car and inside your cabin.
 The front-facing camera uses an OV4689 sensor and an HDR system to help automatically balance light and dark areas.
 The interior camera, meanwhile, sports a Sony Exmor sensor and four LED lights.

 Running both cameras simultaneously caps resolution at 1080p, but if you use the front-facing camera alone, you can bump it up to 1440p.
 We should also note that the front-facing camera offers a 170° lens, while the interior view is a narrower 140°.
+Video is saved on microSD cards sized up to 256GB.

 An alternative from Vantrue is the X4S Duo, which boasts improvements like a 4K front camera.
-It’s far more expensive, however, and swaps interior coverage for the rear exterior, so it’s not for everyone.
+It’s far more costly however, and swaps interior coverage for the rear exterior, so it’s not for everyone.

 Garmin Dash Cam Tandem